 Families and friends play golf together with one-piece balls.
 Rigid plastic balls are used.
 Beginners and recreational golfers can benefit from these balls.
 The balls are highly durable and affordable.
 But they can’t assure you the distance you need on the course.

 If you find the right ball for your daily practice, two-piece golf balls can be your suitable choice.
 They have a rubber core and a simple surlyn cover in general.
 These balls are lightweight and deliver maximized distance with lower spin and movement.
 Also, the standard surlyn body makes the ball durable and long-lasting.
 The only drawback is this kind of ball is wrong in controlling part.

 3. Multi-layer construction

-Multi-layered golf balls are generally suitable for mid to high experienced golfers who have to attend professional tours.
-That’s why these balls are expensive than any other balls.
+Multi-layered golf balls are generally suitable for mid to high-experienced golfers who have to attend professional tours.
+That’s why these balls are expensive than any other ball.
 If you are a beginner, I would not suggest you buy this one for the primary level.

 Golf balls are also categorized in other criteria, and that is the spinning rate.
 There are low spin, mid-spin, and high spin golf balls.